ZhouYuxuanYX/Hierarchical-Speculative-Decoding/README.md

 # Hierarchical-Speculative-Decoding
-Hierarchical Speculative Decoding is the state-of-the-art verification algorithm.
+Hierarchical Speculative Decoding is the state-of-the-art lossless verification algorithm.

 ## Compare the Expected Number of Accepted Tokens with a Toy Example